aol/micro-server/micro-dist-lock/readme.md

 This plugin also provides rest end points which can be used to check if a process is main process.

-## Getting The Microserver Distributed lock Plugin
+## Getting The Microserver Distributed Lock Plugin

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.aol.microservices/micro-dist-lock/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.aol.microservices/micro-dist-lock)